Chaoqizhu/Chaoqizhu.github.io/_pages/cv.md

 📝 Selected Awards and Recognition
 ======
 ------
-* 2025, Second Prize for National Science and Technology Invention Award, China
+* 2025, Second Prize of the National Science and Technology Invention Award, China
 * 2023, First Prize for Technological Invention, Ministry of Education, China
 * 2022, National Young Elite Scientists, China Association for Science and Technology
 * 2021, China's Top Ten Geological Science and Technology Advances, Geological Society of China